Urban and Regional Planning

 Student Achievement

-The urban and regional planning program assesses student achievement based on five indicators from the 2019-2020 Graduating Graduate Student Survey.
-The goals is for 80 percent of students completing the survey to indicate “strongly agree” or “agree.”
+The urban and regional planning program assesses student achievement based on five indicators from the 2022-2023 Graduating Graduate Student Survey.
+The goals are for 80 percent of students completing the survey to indicate “strongly agree” or “agree.”

 Current student achievements can be found under the latest news, alumni and student news, and announcements sections of our website.